How Does It Work?

 - To get started we set up payment right over the phone.
 Your case manager then sets up your account and will email you a receipt.
 Attached to that email are two documents: (1) an Agreement form, and (2) a Defense Form.
 You simply print them out, fill them out, and send them back to us.
 It will take no more than 15 minutes to fill out the two forms.
 You can fax them back or scan/email them back, along with a copy of your ticket.
 And that’s it!
 You are done!
 You can even take pictures of the documents with your cell phone and email them back if you don’t have access to a fax machine or scanner.

-- Once we receive your forms, one of our attorneys will be given your case and will go to work on your customized defense package.
+- Once we receive your forms, your case will be assigned to one of our contracted traffic ticket lawyers who will work on your customized trial by written declaration.
 Our normal turnaround time is 10-14 days.
 However, we do have rush services available.

 - Once the attorney finishes your defense, he/she will email it to you.
 You then simply print it out, sign it, and mail it off to the court listed on the ticket.
 That’s it!
 We have created clear and simple instructions on how to go about mailing your defense package in.